List of The Sopranos characters: Matthew Bevilaqua

-Despite their general lack of talent, the duo desperately wanted to move up in the ranks of the family.
+Despite their general lack of talent, Matthew and Sean wanted to move up in the ranks of the family.
 They tried to impress Tony whenever possible but eventually angered him by attempting to directly discuss criminal activity with him at the toilets in a men's room, unaware of the threat of wiretapping.
-Then, hoping to gain favor with Richie Aprile, Matt and Sean decided to make an assassination attempt on Christopher, who they knew Aprile disliked.
-Attempting a drive-by ambush in the parking lot outside the stock brokerage firm, they hit Christopher twice but were unable to kill him.
+Then, hoping to gain favor with Richie Aprile, Matthew and Sean decided to make an assassination attempt on Christopher, who they knew Aprile disliked.
+Attempting a drive-by ambush in the parking lot outside the Skyway Diner in Kearny, they hit Christopher twice but were unable to kill him.
 Before collapsing from blood loss, Christopher was able to return fire, killing Sean.

 Matthew fled to seek protection from Richie Aprile, who reacted angrily and chased him away by throwing a baseball bat at him.
 When Tony Soprano and Big Pussy Bonpensiero found him hiding in Hacklebarney State Park, they interrogated him before they emptied their guns into him in one of the park's concession stands.
-Before he is killed, Bevilacqua pleads to Tony that it was all Sean's idea to shoot Moltisanti.
-There was a witness in the park who connected the murder to Tony, although the witness retracted his statement upon learning that one of the shooters may have been Tony Soprano.
+Before he is killed, Bevilaqua pleads to Tony that it was all Sean's idea to shoot Moltisanti.
+There was a witness in the park who connected the murder to Tony, although the witness retracted his statement upon learning that one of the shooters might have been Tony Soprano.
 The newspaper identified Matthew as a Soprano crime family "associate."